-Auto-archiving (sometimes called “live recording”) refers to automatic recording of live streams.
+Auto-archiving (sometimes called “live recording”) refers to the automatic recording of live streams.
 When this feature is enabled for a given live channel, any video stream will be automatically recorded.
-Click here for a tutorial on how to setup and use auto-archiving with DaCast.
+Click here for a tutorial on how to set up and use auto-archiving with Dacast.

 Bandwidth measures internet connection speed or the amount of data consumed.
 In the streaming industry, bandwidth is typically measured in kilobits or megabits per second, or in gigabytes.

 Bitrate is a measure of the amount of data per unit of time in a video or audio stream.
 Typically this is measured in kilobits, megabits, or gigabits per second.
 For example, the bitrate of a typical 720p HD video stream may be in the realm of 2 Mbit/s (megabits per second), and a standard audio bitrate is 128 Kbps.

 Bonding exists to solve the problem of not having enough bandwidth to stream in acceptable quality.
 Specifically, it refers to a process of combining multiple cellular and WiFi networks into a single “bonded” connection.
 This is common for mobile journalists and requires specialized hardware such as Teradek’s mobile encoders.

 Buffering is when a streaming video is unable to be delivered in real-time and pauses to “buffer” additional data.
 This happens when your network isn’t powerful enough to deliver all the data viewers are requesting.
 This can be solved by reducing bitrates of your video or by the viewer relocating to a location with faster internet speeds.